ThomasFeher/armadillo/README.txt

 As a courtesy, we've provided pre-compiled 32 bit versions of LAPACK and BLAS for Windows, as well as MSVC project files to compile example1.cpp and example2.cpp.
 The project files are stored in the following folders: examples/example1_win32 examples/example2_win32

 The LAPACK and BLAS libraries are stored in: examples/lib_win32

+Note that on 64 bit systems (such as Windows 7), dedicated 64 bit versions of BLAS and LAPACK are considerably faster.

 If you're not using MSVC, you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK and BLAS.
 Please see section 2.1 for more information.

-The MSCV project files were tested on Windows XP (32 bit) with Visual C++ 2008 (Express Edition).
+The MSCV project files were tested on 32 bit Windows XP with Visual C++ 2008 (Express Edition).
 You may need to make adaptations for 64 bit systems, later versions of Windows and/or the compiler.
 For example, you may have to enable or disable the ARMA_BLAS_LONG